consbio/leaflet-quickstart/docs/style_guide.md

 All feature layers must be in WGS84 geographic coordinate system (`ESPG:4326`).

-Unless features and associated properties are very small, include only feature IDs in the topojson, and relate features to associated properties in CSV files (see `/examples/feature_attributes.js`).
+Unless features and associated properties are very small, include only feature IDs in the topojson, and relate features to associated properties in CSV files (see [`/examples/feature_attributes.js`](https://github.com/consbio/leaflet-quickstart/blob/master/examples/feature_attributes.js)).

 We assume that feature IDs are set on each geometry object, rather than contained within properties on each geometry (this creates smaller, less ambiguous files).

-See `\tools\set_topojson_ids.py` for a Python script that does this.
+See [`/tools/set_topojson_ids.py`](https://github.com/consbio/leaflet-quickstart/blob/master/tools/set_topojson_ids.py) for a Python script that does this.

 If much larger features layers are required, a different approach is necessary.
 * [geojson-vt](https://github.com/mapbox/geojson-vt)
 * [Leaflet.UTFGrid](https://github.com/consbio/Leaflet.UTFGrid)

-Pre-rendering to tiles using `mapnik`, and hosting on AWS S3 is also an option 8where interaction is not required and styling is not updated dynamically.
+Pre-rendering to tiles using `mapnik`, and hosting on AWS S3 is also an option where interaction is not required and styling is not updated dynamically.